2025 in biotechnology

-Biotechnology in 2025

 Biotechnology in 2025 refers to the applications of biological science and technology across medicine, agriculture, industry, and the environment during the year 2025.
 The field has seen rapid advances in genetic engineering, synthetic biology, artificial intelligence integration, and sustainable biomanufacturing.
 The global biotechnology market has expanded significantly, driven by demand for personalised medicine, alternative proteins, and environmentally friendly industrial processes.

 Key areas of development

 Healthcare

 Biotechnology in 2025 continued its expansion in the medical field, with a focus on gene therapy, cell therapy, and RNA vaccine platforms.
 CRISPR-based technologies transitioned further from laboratory research into clinical application, with regulatory milestones and new clinical trial approvals.
 For example, in April 2025, the FDA approved Abeona Therapeutics' Zevaskyn, a cell-based gene therapy for the rare skin disorder dystrophic epidermolysis bullosa.
 This approval was notable for being the first of its kind for the condition and demonstrated the growing viability of gene-edited therapies.

 The integration of artificial intelligence (AI) became more widespread, particularly in drug discovery and patient data analysis.
 Companies used AI-driven platforms to predict drug effectiveness, analyze complex genomic data, and shorten clinical trial timelines.
 AI-enabled platforms are also used to analyze real-time patient data from wearable technology to personalize treatment plans.